 This submenu contains all of the installed audio (DSP) effects that can be used with Wave Digital Audio Tracks (or "rendered" MIDI tracks).
 The audio effects in this submenu are actually external "plug-ins" that are transparently integrated with RealBand.
 You'll be able to use them just as if they are built-in to the program since they work in a manner similar to the standard editing commands.
 To access any DirectX or VST plug-ins you have installed in your system, choose the "DirectX Audio Plugins" option and select the effect you want to use from the drop-down list located in the DirectX plug-in dialog.
+There is also a menu item to reverse a highlighted section of audio to create backwards effects in your song.
+This can be used for backwards soloing effects or for transitions to a new section of a song.
+In the Edit | Audio Effects menu, there is an item to reverse a highlighted section of audio to create backwards effects in your song.
+This can be used for backwards soloing effects or for transitions to a new section of a song.
+For example, if you reverse a held chord or a sustained cymbal, it can be used as a "crescendo" effect to transition from one section to another section of a song.

 A detailed description of each effect is described in Appendix A on this manual.